Military Myths: Joining the Military

 Military Myths About Joining the Military

-Only about seven percent of Americans have served in the armed forces, and only one-half of one-percent serve in it today, it is no small wonder that in the ever increasing Social Media landscape, there are areas infested with myths and misunderstandings regarding military service.
+Only about 7% of Americans have served in the armed forces.
+And only one half of of 1% serve in it today.
+It is no small wonder that in the ever increasing social media landscape, there are areas infested with myths and misunderstandings regarding military service.
 To help individuals determine the truth, below is a first in a series of articles that will help distinguish the facts from the myths in all crucial areas of military service.

 MYTH#1: Anyone is Eligible to Serve in the Military

-- You must be at least 17 years old (17-year old applicants require parental consent).
+- Be at least 17 years old (17-year old applicants require parental consent)

-- You must pass a physical medical exam.
+- Pass a physical medical exam.
 This is usually what disqualifies individuals outside of having a criminal record.

-For each branch, there are slightly different enlistment requirements, for a list of those requirements, follow this link.
+For each branch, there are slightly different enlistment requirements, for a list of those requirements.

 MYTH#2: The ASVAB Doesn’t Matter